sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 <info>

-If there are existing listings, they don't get an update before their extended data is updated by a provider.
+If there are existing listings, they don't get an update before their extended data is updated by the listing author.
 (Operator can also do this one-by-one through Console or through Integration API.)
 So, you should assume that there are listings without these new extended data fields and, therefore, there should be some safeguards against undefined values.

 </info>